MEMBER STORIES

 'We have completely different brains'

-Lucy Werner is an Enterprise Nation adviser member, publicity expert, and founder of The Wern.
+Lucy Werner is an Enterprise Nation member and publicity expert.

 Lucy said: "Hadrien and I have completely different brains.
-There are quite obvious ways we support each - as creative director Hadrien supports me visually by bringing my words and content to life.
-I have a slightly more strategic brain so I'm doing slightly less sexy things like spreadsheets and forecasting.
-I also naturally, as the head of PR side, tend to lead on marketing, promotion and communications.
+There are quite obvious ways we support each other.
+As creative director, Hadrien supports me visually by bringing my words and content to life.
+I have a slightly more strategic brain, so I'm doing slightly less sexy things like spreadsheets and forecasting.
+I also naturally, as the head of the PR side, tend to lead marketing, promotion and communications.

 "My top tip for others running businesses with their significant others is to find yourself a virtual/executive assistant.
 It is much cheaper than the cost of relationship counselling and it helps to have a mediator.
 So, when you are debating the size of font/colour on your brochure, someone else can come in and mop it all up within 10 seconds!"